morsgiathatch/HeatTest/README.md

 For simplicity I chose to model this system as heat transfer throughout a rod of lenght L with lateral insulation where the material of the rod changes at the storage tank.
 Thus the density, thermal conductivities, and specific heats vary as a function of x.
-For continuity I prescribe that the heat at the endpoints be equal, i.e. U(xl) = U(xr).
+Initially I believed continuity prescription was physical but after correcting a bug I saw that it was not.
+I am currently using homogeneous Dirichlet conditions.
 Additionally, the pump direction and the solar panel give a heat flux rightward through the rod so d/dx U(xl) = f(t) where f(t) > 0 during the day, and negative at night.
 It is my hope that this model captures the behavior of the system.